 TG-_1D – This is a tie guy from one pole to another pole.

 Davit Arms - default-davit.dvt - We not only use these for davit arms, but also for connecting crossarms and bayonets.

 Tubular Steel Davit Arms - default steel davit.tdv

-Crossarms - crossarm.xrm - Crossarm geometric data is taken from the RUS bulletins 1728F-810 Electric Transmission Specifications and Drawings, 34.5kV Through 69kV, 1728F-811 Electric Transmission Specifications and Drawings, 115kV Through 230kV, and 1728F-803 Specifications and Drawings for 24.9/14.4 kV Line Construction.
+Crossarms - crossarm_2015.xrm - Crossarm geometric data is taken from the RUS bulletins 1728F-810 Electric Transmission Specifications and Drawings, 34.5kV Through 69kV, 1728F-811 Electric Transmission Specifications and Drawings, 115kV Through 230kV, and 1728F-803 Specifications and Drawings for 24.9/14.4 kV Line Construction.
 These bulletins can be found at http://www.usda.gov/rus/electric/bulletins.htm.
 The crossarm data is found on the TCD drawings.
+Bolt holes are entered from the TCD drawings as attachment points for the crossarm and to account for the loss in strength and cross-sectional area.
 All crossarms for each structure should be reviewed by the engineer to verify the company's standard crossarm is being used.
 The engineer should verify all calculations for these arms.
 Please note that the modulus of elasticity is 1920 ksi, the design normal stress is 7400 psi, and the density is 48 lb/ft^3.
-Also note that spacing of double crossarms is assumed at 7.42 inches.
-Please note that the capacity of double crossarms uses the more conservative approach detailed in the notes section of the crossarm library.
+Double crossarm are modeled individually on the face of the pole with double arming bolts or assemblies.
+All strengths must be verified by the engineer of record.